plumvillage/newsletter/src/en/articles/richard-brady--free-at-school.md

 author: An Interview with Richard Brady
 ---

 <p class="editors-preface">Richard (True Dharma Bridge) is a retired high school maths teacher, and a lay Dharma teacher in the Plum Village tradition.
 He is also a retreat leader, writer, educational consultant, and coordinator of the Wake Up Schools Level II Program in North America and he recently wrote a book titled <i>Walking the Teacher’s Path with Mindfulness–Stories for Reflection and Action</i>.
-This is an excerpt from a longer interview of Richard conducted by Kaira Jewel Lingo in August 2021, see <a href="http://youtu.be/o68kYh2N_U4">youtu.be/o68kYh2N_U4</a>.</p>
+This is an excerpt from a longer interview of Richard conducted by Kaira Jewel Lingo in August 2021.
+See <a href="http://youtu.be/o68kYh2N_U4">youtu.be/o68kYh2N_U4</a>.</p>

 {% image "article/richard-brady/Educators retreat in Italy - Avalokita centre.1-e2.jpg", "", "Educators retreat in Avalokita Center, Italy" %}